AI428/zann.css/README.md

 </script>
 ```

-This is an example of turning on / off closet effect when clicked. try it.
+This is an example of turning on / off closet effect when clicked.
+Try it.

 ## LICENSE